ctp-eos/ctp-sci/CTP Energy: 3rd Party Evidential Support.md

 *Figure 1: Placeholder for CTP Energy Transport Diagram*

-- Thought/C-energy finds its destination via C-domain matching the Group C-energy Frequency (GCF) of the destination recipient. -
+- Thought/configured C-energy finds its destination via C-domain matching the Group C-energy Frequency (GCF) of the destination recipient.

 ---